orhun/personal-blog/content/mongolia-trip.md

 <q>That's cool, but still, _why?_</q>

-So I decided to go on a real world quest to answer that question.
+So I decided to go on a real life quest to answer that question.
 And who is a better company than my dad to discover/explore this together?

 I'm typing these words on a plane that is about to land in [Ulaanbaatar](https://en.wikipedia.org/wiki/Ulaanbaatar), the capital of Mongolia. 🇲🇳